We launched! More AI Tools are being added regularly. Become a seller and start monetizing your AI expertise.

 Understanding the data we send to your webhook and how to use placeholders helps you build reliable automations that work consistently with buyer inputs.

-When a buyer runs your AI Short, we POST this JSON to your webhook:
+When a buyer runs your AI Tool, we POST this JSON to your webhook:

 {